bentrueman/bgamcar1/README.md

 upcoming journal paper.
-It comprises a set of functions to fit Bayesian generalized additive models with continuous-time first-order autoregressive (CAR(1), Pinheiro et al., 2021) errors, Student *t* likelihoods, and left-censoring.
+It comprises a set of functions to fit Bayesian generalized additive models with continuous-time first-order autoregressive (CAR(1), Pinheiro et al., 2021) errors, Student *t* likelihoods, and (possible) censoring.
 The functions are wrappers around or alternatives to existing `brms` functions (Bürkner, 2017, 2018), addressing a [current gap](https://github.com/paul-buerkner/brms/issues/741) in the models `brms` can fit.